 This peak is not in the book.
-The first article was by Matt Durrant.
-The second, contribution is by Livingston Douglas.
-Both submissions will aid your exploration of this interesting peak.
+The first article is by Matt Durrant.
+The second contribution is by Livingston Douglas.
+Both submissions will aid in your exploration of this interesting peak.
+USGS Paris Peak.
 Updated October 2018

-From Highway 89 in Bloomington, ID, turn west onto the signed Bloomington canyon road and follow this road for approximately 7.5 miles past the National Forest boundary and park in the developed Paris Peak Trailhead parking lot.
-The Middle Fork Bloomington Canyon is the drainage to yours north.
-This drainage gives you access to all the peaks in this area including Paris, North Paris, Whiteface, and Castletop.
-For Paris and North Paris simply follow the ATV trail to the meadow between the two peaks and then work your way to the summit of either.
-Whiteface and Castletop can easily be combined with Paris and North Paris for an amazing traverse by following the ridge that leads west from North Paris and continuing on the same ridge as it circles back to the summit on Castletop and then back down to the trailhead.
-For an ascent of Whiteface only, work your way up the Middle Fork Bloomington Canyon, all the way to just before a road junction where Middle Fork Road FS-426 turns R/N to climb to a saddle and then ascent the peak from the south.
-For Castletop, simply cross the bottom of the canyon and work your way up the open ridge to the northwest of the trailhead
+Whiteface and Castletop can easily be combined with Paris and North Paris for an amazing traverse by following the ridge that leads west from North Paris.
+Continue on the same ridge as it circles back to the summit on Castletop and then back down to the trailhead.
+For an ascent of Whiteface only, work your way up the Middle Fork Bloomington Canyon, all the way to just before a road junction where Middle Fork Road FS-426 turns R/N to climb to a saddle and then ascend the peak from the south.
+For Castletop, simply cross the bottom of the canyon and work your way up the open ridge to the northwest of the trailhead.

 2018 Updates by Livingston Douglas